 Gomez-Cabrera MC, Domenech E, Romagnoli M, et al. Oral administration of vitamin C decreases muscle mitochondrial biogenesis and hampers training-induced adaptations in endurance performance.
 Am J Clin Nutr.
 2008;87(1):142-149.

 Alessandro Arduini, Ph.D

-Alessandro Arduini is a research scientist in the Cardiovascular Disease Initiative (CVDi) at the Broad Institute of MIT and Harvard, where he works under the direction of Patrick Ellinor and Sekar Kathiresan.
+Alessandro Arduini is a senior research scientist I in the Cardiovascular Disease Initiative (CVDi) at the Broad Institute of MIT and Harvard, where he works under the direction of Patrick Ellinor and Sekar Kathiresan.
 Within the initiative, he joined the Precision Cardiology Laboratory, with focus on deciphering the complexity of the cardiovascular system by dissecting and interpreting the transcriptional signature of several cell clusters.
 He is a believer that a more granular understanding of cell diversity in the healthy and disease state will drive novel approaches for the treatment of this disease.